 2015.
 Understanding Students Needs In Theatre Practice, co-authored with Sue Mayo.
 In Masters Level Teaching, Learning and Assessment: Issues in Design and Delivery, edited by Pauline Kneale, (London: Palgrave MacMillan), pp. 14-17.

-Much of my research is realised across and through practice, often working collaboratively and in a participatory manner.
+Much of my research is realised across and through practice, primarily working collaboratively and in a participatory manner.
 I am engaged in a participatory theatre project with women living with HIV: “How do you make good stories about HIV?” – challenging the dominant narrative about women living with HIV.
-Working alongside Dr Shema Tariq (Clinical Academic, UCL), & the PRIME Study, the London-based HIV charity Positively UK (PosUK), and Matilda Mudyavanhu, freelance theatre practitioner and HIV Youth Consultant, we intend to develop a performance project that brings together theatre practitioners, clinical HIV researchers, and women living with HIV.
+Working alongside Dr Shema Tariq (Clinical Academic, UCL), the PRIME Study, the London-based HIV charity Positively UK, and Matilda Mudyavanhu, freelance theatre practitioner and HIV Youth Consultant, we intend to develop a performance project that brings together theatre practitioners, clinical HIV researchers, and women living with HIV.

 London Arts & Health Forum (Charity No 1135543) - Trustee